intel/ai-innovation-bridge/genai-rockstar-drawing-2023/README.md

 Refer to the [Official Rules](terms.md)

-## Instructions on how to deploy the GenAI FastChat Module
+## Instructions on how to deploy the GenAI FastChat and Stable Diffusion module.

-Open your AWS account and click the Cloudshell
+NOTE: This module will spin up an m7i.8xlarge in the us-east1 region by default.
+Make sure to use the terraform destroy command to ensure the instance is deleted when you are finished.

-At the command prompt enter
+To start, open your AWS account and click the Cloudshell At the command prompt enter
 ```Shell
 terraform